simoncorompt/canvas-sequence/README.md

 Use `gulp` to automatically recompile when you make changes.

-Alternatively, you can use `gulp compile` recompile only when needed.
+Alternatively, you can use `gulp compile` to recompile only when needed.